SReznikov/mitriiah/README.md

 Priority

-- allow for multiple ranges work
+- allow for multiple ranges work - done, need to tidy
-- track of which atoms are selected
+- track of which atoms are selected - done, need to tidy

-- selection of default/desired atom all at once in the list
+- sorting of ranges in the window
+- visual feedback in the hamster log
+- re-designing window wiew for clarity
+- adding selections of 'default' and 'all' atoms for ranges
+- prevent range duplicates and overlapping ranges
+- sorting of atoms for ranges

+-general debugging

 - generation of posres.itp along with .ndx files -> done, tidying stage

 - fix column selection